Bespoke Software in the Age of AI: Orchestrating Intelligence with Phonosyne

 Multi-Agent Collaboration in Practice

 Most models respond to prompts one at a time.
-Multi-agent architectures distribute that work — planners who sketch intent, analyzers who add detail, renderers who produce results, critics who refine and respond.
+Multi-agent architectures distribute that work — planners that sketch intent, analyzers that add detail, renderers that produce results, critics that refine and respond.

-Projects like LVAS-Agent use this structure to break down long-form video dubbing into storyboard segmentation, script synthesis, sound layering, and final mix.
+Projects like LVAS-Agent use this structure to break long-form video dubbing into storyboard segmentation, script synthesis, sound layering, and final mix.
 Audio-Agent pairs LLMs with diffusion engines to turn descriptions into editable audio, atomized by task.
 SonicRAG, the closest to Phonosyne, lets agents retrieve and blend samples from a library, mixing language and signal as modular inputs.
-These systems don’t just generate, they collaborate.
+These systems generate and collaborate.

-Phonosyne shares their DNA but isn’t trying to cover every use case.
+Phonosyne shares their DNA but doesn’t try to cover every use case.
 It doesn’t generalize.
-It’s built not for scalability but for intimacy — for creative work where the system learns my aesthetic logic, adapts to my pacing, renders sound in a way that fits how I hear.
+It was built for intimacy — for creative work where the system learns my aesthetic logic, adapts to my pacing, renders sound in a way that fits how I hear.

 Designing for One

 Most software is built to scale.
 Phonosyne was built to fit.
-It wasn’t made for “audio professionals.”
-It doesn’t support every DAW, format, or genre.
-It was designed around one person.
-The workflows mirror how I think.
-There’s no GUI, no knobs or parameter trees — you describe the sound, sonically, metaphorically, spatially, and the agents interpret that into action.
+There’s no GUI, no knob trees or parameter menus — you describe the sound: sonically, metaphorically, spatially, and the agents interpret that into action.

-What makes it bespoke more than the interface is the alignment.
+What makes it bespoke is the alignment.
 Each agent is prompted with my aesthetic values.
 The Designer knows how I outline sonic ideas.
 The Analyzer knows which timbres I chase and which I avoid.
 The Compiler knows when to let a shimmer through, and when to try again.

 Authorship in the Age of Agents